Emi Nakamura: Research

 In her most cited work, "Five facts about prices", Nakamura and Jón Steinsson showed that many measured price changes are due to temporary sales, scheduled far in advance, rather than happening as dynamic responses to economic conditions.
 This suggested that even though economic data features frequent price changes, this can be compatible with macroeconomic models featuring substantial price rigidity.
 In another highly cited work, "Fiscal stimulus in a monetary union", she and Jón Steinsson use variation in United States government military spending across states to estimate the open-economy government spending multiplier, finding values substantially higher than one.
 This confirms the prediction of Keynesian macroeconomic models that fiscal stimulus can have substantial effects on output, particularly at the zero lower bound.
+This study continues to be referenced in policy discussions.

 Recognition

 She was awarded the John Bates Clark Medal, and was elected as a member of the American Academy of Arts and Sciences in 2019.
 She has been awarded a National Science Foundation Career Grant and Sloan Research Fellowship, and was the 2014 recipient of the Elaine Bennett Research Prize, She was also named one of the top 25 economists under 45 in 2014 by the International Monetary Fund, and named one of "the decade’s eight best young economists" in 2018 by The Economist.
 In 2021, she was named a Fellow of the Econometric Society.
 In August 2025, Nakamura was featured on Bloomberg’s Odd Lots during the Jackson Hole Economic Policy Symposium, discussing her paper “Beyond the Taylor Rule” on central bank credibility.
+She continues to participate in professional conferences and seminars.